DVDAGames/elite-dangerous-journal-server/README.md

 There is an example client included in the repo's [examples](https://github.com/DVDAGames/elite-dangerous-journal-server/tree/master/examples) directory.

-Currently, the server does not respond to any data sent by clients, but in future iterations clients should be able to retrieve specific events from the Journal, all past events, etc. via a simple message to the Journal Server.
+Currently, the server only allows the client to subscribe to specific events and does not perform any action with other data sent by clients.
+In future iterations clients should be able to retrieve specific events from the Journal, all past events, etc. via a simple message to the Journal Server similar to the subscription message.

 ## Usage